Can iPhones get viruses?

-Although Android mobiles don’t get “viruses” in the traditional sense, they are vulnerable to a whole host of malicious software that can cause chaos on your phone.
+Although Android mobiles don’t get “viruses” in the traditional sense, they are vulnerable to malicious software that can cause chaos on your phone.

-What’s the difference?
-Computer viruses are malicious programs that infect and corrupt your programs and files, disrupt your computer’s performance, and just generally wreak havoc on their electronic host.
-But what distinguishes viruses from other forms of malware is their ability to replicate, Agent Smith style.
+What’s the difference between malware and a virus?
+Computer viruses are malicious programs that infect and corrupt your other programs and files, disrupt your machine’s performance, and just generally wreak havoc.
+But the ability to replicate is what distinguishes viruses from other forms of malware.
 So far, self-replicating malware has not made its way onto Android phones or iPhones, meaning your phone can’t technically get a “virus” — this is just the go-to term most people use to explain any kind of malicious software.

-Android malware comes in many forms, ranging from spyware, which gathers your personal data for third parties (often advertisers), to mobile ransomware, which holds your files hostage and demands a ransom in order for you to retrieve them.
+Android malware comes in many forms, ranging from adware, which drenches you in waterfalls of unwanted ads, to spyware, which gathers your personal data for third parties (often advertisers), to mobile ransomware, which holds your files hostage and demands a ransom in order for you to retrieve them.

-Malware often makes its way into Android devices in the form of fake, malicious apps that either sneak into the Google play store or hide in other third-party app shops.
+Malware often makes its way into Android devices in the form of fake, malicious apps that sneak into the Google Play store or hide in other third-party app shops.

-How to tell if your phone has a “virus”
+How to tell if your phone has a virus (or malware)

 1. Increased data usage

-If you notice a sudden spike in data usage, this could be a sign that a virus is running background tasks on your device or trying to use the internet to transmit information from your phone.
-(While you're at it, find out how to keep your data usage under control on mobile phones).
+If you notice a sudden spike in data usage, that could be a sign that a virus is running background tasks on your device or trying to use the internet to transmit information from your phone.
+(While you're at it, find out how to control your data usage on mobile phones).

 2. Excessive app crashing

-Apps crash from time to time, but if your apps start crashing regularly for seemingly no reason, your phone could have a virus/malware.
+Apps crash periodically, but if your apps start crashing regularly for seemingly no reason, your phone could have a virus or malware.

 3. Adware pop-ups

 Most pop-up ads are just annoying, not malicious.
-And the good news is that these can easily be blocked by using an ad block browser extension, or the free Opera Browser app, which comes with a built-in ad blocker.
-However, if you’re seeing pop-up ads on your Android or iPhone even when your browser is closed, you could be dealing with adware: malicious pop-ups caused by malware trying to steal your data.
+And the good news is that these can easily be blocked by using an ad blocker or a privacy-optimized browser like AVG Secure Browser, which comes with a built-in ad blocker.
+But if you’re seeing pop-up ads on your Android or iPhone even when your browser is closed, you could be dealing with adware: malicious pop-ups caused by malware trying to steal your data.

 4. Unexplained phone bill increases

-Some malware strains attack by sending premium rate SMS messages from your phone, causing your phone bill to take a hit.
-For example, Ztorg Trojans were found doing this in 2017, in addition to deleting incoming messages.
+Some malware strains attack by sending premium-rate SMS messages from your phone, causing your phone bill to skyrocket.
+Ztorg Trojans were found doing this in 2017, in addition to deleting incoming messages.